Are Police Body Cameras Restoring Faith in Law Enforcement?

 From 2013 to 2018, there was an increase in the number of people killed by American police every year except for one.
 To regain public trust and ensure accountability, the U.S. Department of Justice under the direction of President Obama contributed over $23 million in funding for nationwide BWC implementation.

-Since then, studies continue, but results are mixed.
+Since then, studies have continued, but results have been mixed.
 While some studies suggest that body cameras prompt a change in officer behavior, others show no conclusive results.
 Much of the data is based on reported behavior, but not all incidents and events may be reported.

 At this time, more research still needs to be done.
 “The true extent of its value will depend on the continuation of research studies to keep pace with the growing adoption and implementation of body-worn cameras by law enforcement agencies in the United States,” writes social science analyst Brett Chapman for the National Institute of Justice.